Ninetalesgh/dndcampaign/vault/dm/arvandor/backstory.md

     mother's name Stonewright out of respect for her work and the name recognition in his profession.
 #### Construction of the Crypt ~ 862 DR
-  Elvine's Crossing is renamed to Arvandral to honor the dwarves and the elves who will now rest here forever the name is derived from Mithdral , the dwarven home, and Arvandor,
+  Elvine's Crossing is renamed to Arvandral to honor the dwarves and the elves who will now rest here forever the name is derived from Mithdral, the dwarven home, and Arvandor,
     the outer plane elvish souls would go in the afterlife. (if they hadn't been corrupted by The Blood Curse)
   Tazlyn Stonewright constructs the crypt with the main purpose being the containment of The Blood Curse,
     but since it's being financed by the Two Houses they decided to also add rooms for them.